Startup Secrets Sandbox

 (As a point of order, we therefore recommend you create your before approaching your broader Business Model.)

-Revenue model: Determine the most effective way to monetize your product or service, whether it's through subscription fees, advertising, or other means.
+Revenue model: Determine the most effective way to monetize your product or service, whether it's through subscription fees, advertising, licensing or other means.

-Look at as ways to increase revenue and decrease costs
+as ways to increase revenue and decrease costs

 In this section, you’ll learn how to do just that.
 We’ll share how to identify your